 In addition to cell phone manufacturers, social media companies are expected to lose millions in stock value as rumors abound that Trump will, in the future, text everyone instead of tweeting.
 A dystopian future lies ahead, in which only Trump supporters have cell phones.
 This has prompted leading conservatives to suggest that all voting should, henceforth, be done via text message.

 Those who have not previously understood the true meaning of Trump Derangement Syndrome have now seen it in full bloom as those who oppose the president lose their minds over the presidential alert.
 Of all the upheavals the Trump presidency has brought to the political and cultural landscape of America, this may prove to be the biggest yet.
-Perhaps, however, it will all turn out for the best if leftists opt out of all future emergency alerts.We value your comments!
-Please weigh in on our comment section below.
+Perhaps, however, it will all turn out for the best if leftists opt out of all future emergency alerts.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com